 The spindle, of heat-treated, ground-finish steel was bored through 9/16", had a No. 9 B & S taper, ran in taper-roller bearings and was supported by a round overarm.
-The drive system was completely enclosed within the cast-iron cabinet base and consisted of a 1 hp single (or 3-phase) motor which drove a robustly constructed, double-acting expanding-and-contracting (wide V-belt) variable-speed drive unit with ordinary twin V belts providing the final stage of the drive to the spindle; the variable-speed control handle was mounted in a rather inconvenient position on the left-hand cabinet face.
-The motor was fitted, as standard, with a two-step pulley, so offering both high and low speed belt-drive ranges (Model 3000P) whilst as an option the customer could specify an even slower set of speeds by choosing the epicyclic speed-reduction-gearbox equipped Model 3000PQ - a feature inaccurately described by Sheldon as a "Backgear"; the arrangement is illustrated at the bottom of this page.
+The drive system was completely enclosed within the cast-iron cabinet base and consisted of a 1 hp single (or 3-phase) motor which drove a robustly constructed, double-acting expanding-and-contracting (wide V-belt) variable-speed drive unit with ordinary twin V belts providing the final stage of the drive to the spindle; the variable-speed control handle was mounted in a rather inconvenient position on the left-hand face of the cabinet.
+The motor was fitted, as standard, with a two-step pulley, so offering both high and low-speed belt-drive ranges (Model 3000P) whilst, as an option, the customer could specify an even slower set of speeds by choosing the epicyclic speed-reduction-gearbox equipped Model 3000PQ - a feature inaccurately described by Sheldon as a "Backgear"; the arrangement is illustrated towards the bottom of the page.
 The quoted speeds varied during the years of production: in its model 3000PQ form the speed range in 1947 spanned 17 rpm in "backgear" (when combined with the belt-driven low speed) to as high as 1002 rpm in direct-drive on the high-speed belt setting.
-By the mid 1950s the direct-drive low-speed pulley was giving 125 rpm to 550 rpm and the high-speed direct-drive 225 rpm to 1100 rpm; in "backgear" the low-speed pulley provided 25 rpm to 100 rpm and the high-speed pulley 36 to 198 rpm.
+By the mid-1950s the direct-drive low-speed pulley was giving 125 rpm to 550 rpm and the high-speed direct-drive 225 rpm to 1100 rpm.
+In "backgear" the low-speed pulley provided 25 rpm to 100 rpm and the high-speed pulley 36 to 198 rpm.
 By the 1960s, when the miller was mounted on an entirely different design of sheet-metal cabinet stand - with a tachometer built into its front face - the speeds became 20 rpm to 250 rpm in "backgear" low-range and 75 rpm to 1400 rpm in high-speed direct drive.

 Photographs of a Vernon-badged Sheldon horizontal miller can be seen here..